Gibraltar Rock Facts

 Gibraltar Rock Physical Description

-The quite remarkable formation known to many as the Gibraltar Rock represents a fascinating study in geology, for those of a scientific mindset.
-Further, in purely technical terms, the incredible site qualifies as what geologists call a monolithic promontory.
+In purely technical terms, the incredible site qualifies as what geologists of today presently call a monolithic promontory.
 That’s because this awesome location constitutes a raised mass of land that projects into a lowland or a body of water.

 Gibraltar Rock Location, Formation, and Nature Reserve

-The massively impressive Gibraltar Rock sits in a unique position.
+The massively impressive Gibraltar Rock easily sits in a unique position.
 This statement holds true for several reasons.
-Firstly, the magnificent structure formed in what now constitutes the British Territory of Gibraltar, situated on the Iberian Peninsula.
-Secondly, as part of the United Kingdom, this marvel lies on the southwestern tip of Europe.
-Thirdly, it forms part of the border with Spain.
+The magnificent structure formed in what now constitutes the British Territory of Gibraltar, situated on the Iberian Peninsula.

 Features Sharing Its Region